Corticosteroids and Corticosteroid Replacement Therapy

 - Suppression type IV hypersensitivity (interferes with Mantoux test).

-- Inhibitory effects (leukocytes, macrophages, cytokines).
+- Inhibitory effects (leucocytes, macrophages, cytokines).

 - Suppression of primary antigen response (important with vaccines).